Batteries

 Dual Chemistry 2A Charger

 I can help you pick a charger, ranging from $10 to $30, depending on your desires and needs.
-If you order the charger and have it shipped to me, I will install a mating connector on it for the price shown, and then ship you the modified charger.
+If you order the charger and have it shipped to me, I will install a mating connector on it for free if you are also buying a battery box at the same time, and then ship you the modified charger with your battery box.

 About Connectors

-I use fully waterproof SD21 connectors on BixFish battery products.
+I use fully waterproof SD13 connectors on BixFish battery products, rated for 2 amp continuous current.
 Wiring polarity is positive 12v to pin 1, and ground to pin2.
 Instructions on how to wire this connector are shown in the video.
 With each battery box, I supply mating connectors for the outlets.
 If you are ordering a complete bait tank, or a transom pump, at the same time, I will wire the mating connector.
 Also, if you need a connector installed on your fishfinder or other item, I will wire the connector for you for free, if you are purchasing a battery at the same time.
 You will need to get the item to be modified to me in San Diego, by either shipping it or dropping it off locally.

 As I make these batteries up to order, if you need something different in the way of connectors, don’t hesitate to ask.